 Malta is an island of approximately 450 thousand inhabitants, the island’s area is that of 316 square km.
-It is so small that speeding up by car is almost impossible.
 However, being so small doesn’t necessarily have anything to do with what the country has to offer.
 In fact, people visiting Malta should not underestimate the country, thinking that a weekend would be enough for such a small area.

-How to choose the best place to stay in Malta?
+How to choose where to stay in Malta?

 When choosing your accommodation, it would be wise to keep in mind that you should find a place with a good strategic position.
 This is because, the bus system in Malta, combined with the traffic on the island could be time quite consuming.
 In the summer, buses are quite oftenly full and waiting time tends to be long since the population on the Island shoots up to a million inhabitants.

 Renting a car in Malta is a pretty practical way of travelling around, keep in mind though, that since it was a British Colony, Maltese drive on the left hand side of the road.
 Another option could be that of renting a scooter, this would be ensuring you a hassle-free holiday, since you would be avoiding all the traffic and the waste of time to find a parking space wherever you go.
 Consider also to rent a boat in Malta for excursions around the islands.
 Malta has very beautiful scenarios that you can see only by boat.
 In case you are not familiar with boats, read here “The definitive guide to yacht charter” and discover which type of boat is more suitable for you.